Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Approximate Control Policies via the Bellman Inequalities

 Given any filtration $\calG$, \off is assumed to play the optimal policy adapted to $\calG$, hence \off's value function is given by the following Bellman equation:

 with the boundary condition $V(0,\cdot)=0$.
-We denote the expected value as $\voff\defeq\E[V(T,S^T,\xi^{T}|\calG_T)]$.
+We denote the expected value as $\voff\defeq\E[V(T,S^T|\calG_T)]$.
 Note that $\voff$ is an upper bound on the performance of the optimal non-anticipative policy.

-Though our approach holds for any filtration, for concreteness, we present a specific class of filtrations (generated by augmenting the canonical filtration) that suffice for our applications\longversion{ (see \cref{fig:canonical} for an illustration of the definition)}. \begin{definition}[Canonical augmented filtration] Let $G_\Theta \defeq (G_\theta: \theta\in\Theta)$ be a set of random variables.
+We present a specific class of filtration (generated by augmenting the canonical filtration) that suffice for our applications (see \cref{fig:canonical} for an illustration of the definition). \begin{definition}[Canonical augmented filtration] Let $G_\Theta \defeq (G_\theta: \theta\in\Theta)$ be a set of random variables.
 The canonical filtration w.r.t.\ $G_\Theta$ is

-\end{definition} The richest augmented filtration is the \emph{full information} filtration, wherein $\calG_t=\calF_1$ for all $t$; this however turns out to be too loose a benchmark in many settings as we show in \cref{ex:full_info}.
+\end{definition} The richest augmented filtration is the \emph{full information} filtration, wherein $\calG_t=\calF_1$ for all $t$, i.e., the canonical filtration with $G_\Theta = (\xit:t\in [T])$.
 As $\calG_t$ gets coarser, the difference in performance between \off and \onl decreases.
-Indeed, when $\calG=\calF$, then \cref{eq:bellman_mcdp} reduces to the Bellman equation corresponding to the value-function of an optimal non-anticipative policy:
+Indeed, when $\calG=\calF$, then \cref{eq:bellman_mcdp} reduces to the Bellman equation for the value-function of an optimal non-anticipative policy: